 There were several possible sightings of Mabel after her disappearance, but none have been confirmed.
-One involved a distressed young girl pleading for help to a tourist camp operator in Ancaster, Ontario on June 9.
+One involved a distressed young girl pleading for help to a tourist camp operator in Ancaster, Ontario, on June 9.
 This young girl said she was being forced to go with the man she was with, but she did not want to go with him.
-The man was about 6 feet tall and had a noticeable hairlip (cleft lip).
+The man was about 6 feet tall and had a cleft lip.
 However, this young girl had bleached blonde hair; Mabel had black.
 Her clothing did not match what Mabel had taken with her when she vanished.
 The young girl also appeared to be drugged.

-The tourist camp operator ignored the girl’s pleas for help, only to learn afterwards of Mabel’s disappearance.
+The tourist camp operator ignored the girl’s pleas for help, only to learn later of Mabel’s disappearance.
 Ancaster is only about an hour’s drive southwest of Toronto.
-It is possible this was Mabel and that her hair was dyed to conceal her identity.
+It is possible this was Mabel and that someone dyed her hair to conceal her identity.

-Mabel’s parents eventually moved out of their Willard Avenue home and settled in Guelph, Ontario, and then later Wellington, Ontario after their daughter disappeared.
+Mabel’s parents eventually moved out of their Willard Avenue home and settled in Guelph, Ontario, and then later Wellington, Ontario, after their daughter disappeared.
 They are now deceased.
 It is unclear if her brothers are still alive.
-According to the Brantford Expositor in 2008, Mabel’s brothers’ families have spurned interview requests over the years, saying they just want to forget her.
+According to the Brantford Expositor in 2008, Mabel’s brothers’ families repeatedly spurned interview requests, saying they want to forget her.

 True Crime Diva’s Thoughts

 Whoever took Mabel was known to her.
 There were no signs of violence in the home.
-This means there was not a struggle or traces of blood.
-This leads me to believe she might have willingly let someone into the home or they were already there.
-This person or persons also knew her parents would not be home until later on the 28th.
+This means there was no struggle or traces of blood, which leads me to believe she might have willingly let someone into the house, or the person was already there.
+This person or persons also knew her parents would not be home until later, on May 28.

 Maybe it was her boyfriend, which is too obvious, I know.
 But he was the last known person to see her.
 He dropped her off at midnight.
 The neighbors heard male voices two hours later coming from inside the home.
 Mabel did not have many male friends, according to an early report.
 Is it just a coincidence that Mabel disappears soon after Jim drops her off?
 Maybe they got into a fight that night.

 Mabel’s abductor did not take or harm Gary.
-He either didn’t know Gary was in the house, or he did know but did not want to harm or take him.
+He either didn’t know Gary was in the house, or he did know but did not want to hurt or take him.
 I think it’s the latter.
-I think the person knew Gary was there but had no interest in him, because Mabel was the target.
+I think the person knew Gary was there but had no interest in him because Mabel was the target.

-Early reports stated that a neighbor walked by and heard loud talking but thought Mabel was being reprimanded by her parents.
-If this is true, was it really her parents?
-Did they really go to a wedding in Detroit?
+Early reports stated that a neighbor walked by and heard loud talking but thought her parents were reprimanding Mabel.
+If this is true, was it truly her parents?
+Did they actually go to a wedding in Detroit?
 Why did the neighbor assume it was Mabel who was the one being reprimanded?

 Now, Gary’s version of what happened is confusing because it appears he gave two different ones.
-In one version, he heard thumping on the floor and on the cellar stairs.
+In one version, he heard thumping on the floor and the cellar stairs.
 In the second version, he said he heard a dogfight and male voices.
-Doe Network reports that he heard the dog barking (I’m assuming the Crumback’s dog) and Mabel’s voice mixed in with male voices.
+Doe Network reports that he heard the dog barking (I’m assuming the Crumback’s dog), and Mabel’s voice mixed in with male voices.
 So is this a THIRD version?
-The first two are completely different stories, although I do realize he was only eight years old, so his account may not be very reliable due to his age.
+Although I realize he was only eight years old, the first two are completely different stories, so his account may not be very reliable due to his age.
 It is unclear if he recognized any of the voices.
 I also think different versions could mean he might have been lying to cover up for someone he knew, like his parents or the boyfriend.

 Now, let’s talk about the alleged sighting of Mabel I mention above.
 I don’t think this was her.
 This occurred almost two weeks after she went missing.
 If she were alive at that point, I think there would have been more sightings in between.
 What was the point of keeping her alive this long?
 Oh, and kudos to the tourist camp operator who ignored the young girl’s please for help.
 What a POS.
 How anyone could do that is beyond me.

-I just don’t think this was a random abduction.
-If it was, the person would have taken a big chance that nobody else was in the home.
-I think Mabel knew the person who took her and most likely, killed her.
-Probably what bothers me the most are Gary’s versions of what he heard that night.
+I don’t think this was a random abduction.
+If it were, the person would have taken a big chance that nobody else was in the home.
+I think Mabel knew the person who took her and, most likely, killed her.
+Probably what bothers me the most is Gary’s versions of what he heard that night.

-The other thing that bothers me?
-Her brothers’ families just want to forget her.
-WTF is that about?
+Do you know what else bothers me?
+Her brothers’ families want to forget her.
+WTF?
 Why and how could you do that?
-You’re either incredibly insensitive and an asshole, or this case was closer to home.
+You’re either incredibly insensitive and an asshole or this case was closer to home.
 I think it’s the latter, whether it be her parents, another relative, or the boyfriend.
 Families of missing people NEVER want to forget them.
 Ever.
 That speaks volumes, in my opinion.